WASdev/azure.websphere-traditional.singleserver/docs/howto-update-for-was-fixpack.md

 ## Updating the image

-1. Which file to update for WAS version?
+1. Which file to update for WAS and BigFix client versions?
-   * For `twas-base` image, update the following properties in file [`virtualimage.properties`](https://github.com/WASdev/azure.websphere-traditional.image/blob/main/twas-base/src/main/scripts/virtualimage.properties#L14-L15), e.g.:
+   * For WAS version in `twas-base` image, update the following properties in file [`virtualimage.properties`](https://github.com/WASdev/azure.websphere-traditional.image/blob/main/twas-base/src/main/scripts/virtualimage.properties#L14-L15), e.g.:

      ```bash
      WAS_BASE_TRADITIONAL=com.ibm.websphere.BASE.v90